Redislabs-Solution-Architects/openshift-route-to-redis/README.md

 	</dependency>
 ```

-**VM Arguments:**
+**JVM Arguments:**

-To enable SSL debugging, add **\-Djavax.net.debug=ssl** to the VM Args
+To enable SSL debugging, add `-Djavax.net.debug=ssl` to the VM Args

-\-Djavax.net.ssl.trustStoreType=jks -Djavax.net.ssl.trustStore=/Users/viragtripathi/redis\_ssl/okd/client-truststore.jks -Djavax.net.ssl.trustStorePassword=znxCsEKpHHwgexxvDDK6g8nWIiINg\_3NPxNEwv8WoNu8Eaaz
+`-Djavax.net.ssl.trustStoreType=jks -Djavax.net.ssl.trustStore=/Users/viragtripathi/redis_ssl/okd/client-truststore.jks -Djavax.net.ssl.trustStorePassword=znxCsEKpHHwgexxvDDK6g8nWIiINg_3NPxNEwv8WoNu8Eaaz`

-\[I have used the same password for DB and trust store but they can be different.
-Please update the trust store location and password according to your setup\]
+You can use the same password for DB and trust store or they can be different.
+Please update the trust store location and password according to your setup.

-Please update the Hostname and Password according to your setup
+Please update the Hostname and Password according to your database:

 ```
 package com.redislabs.os.client;